irresponsibleformat/irresponsibleformat/README.md

 Currently advancing in **Rust**, since I prefer perfection.

-I'm kind of a security/privacy paranoid, so my intro ends here.
+I'm currently not taking any messages, so my intro ends here.
 Bye!

 <!---
 irresponsibleformat/irresponsibleformat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.